joshhornby/joshhornby.github.io/_posts/2025-07-07-product-engineers.md

 [Supporting Product Engineers means rewarding these habits](/culture-follows-incentives).
 Give them room to experiment, visibility into user needs, and permission to cut across silos when it matters.
 Treat outcomes as the measure, not just output.

-If you want to raise the bar for your org, invest in cultivating Product Engineers.
+If you want to raise the bar for your org, invest in growing Product Engineers.
 Outcomes don't appear by accident.
 They show up where people are trusted to get close to the customer, encouraged to ask "what's actually better now?" and measured by what changes, not just what's delivered.